 And then . . .

-After the Coates tree trimmers left I noticed the big brown pot that I like nestled in the juniper under the cottonwood had been moved.
+After the Coates tree guys left I saw the brown pot I like nestled in the juniper under the cottonwood had been moved.
 I picked it up to move it back.

 It was too heavy and I knew that.
 So I rolled it a bit, but then hefted it up to just totter a few feet with it.
 Just a few feet.